Planting Speedwell

 Transplanting Speedwell

 Speedwell is easily divided after a couple of years of growth.
 Every 3-4 years is the right time to dig up Speedwell and divide clumps.
 Dividing on a regular basis will reinvigorate Speedwell to keep blooming and multiplying.
-The center of the plant will die out as new plants form around the outside edges of the clump.
+The center of the plant will die out as new plants grow around the outside edges of the clump.
 Divide up all of the new vigorous plants and compost the dead center plant.
 The best time of year to divide is early in the spring when the soil can be worked or late in the summer as the weather starts to cool for fall.
 Make sure to water the new plants well.

 Robbin Small Profile Pic